Water Line Leak Detection: Methods, Signs & Cost to Find Hidden Leaks

 Acoustic Listening Devices

 Acoustic leak detection uses highly sensitive microphones and sensors to pick up the distinctive sounds water makes when escaping from pipes.
-These tools can detect the high-frequency hiss or gurgle of pressurized leaks and vibrations in walls, floors, and foundations.
+In 2026, modern units use low-noise electronics, multiple frequency filters, and digital signal processing so plumbers can distinguish leak noise from traffic, pumps, or HVAC equipment.

 Thermal Imaging Technology